 Île de Sainte Marguerite

-This island promises natural beauty and historical fascination in equal measure.
+Île Sainte-Marguerite promises natural beauty and historical fascination in equal measure.
 Drop anchor off the lovely shore to explore the walking paths through the fragrant pine and eucalypt forest, visit the birdwatching lagoon, or have a picnic on one of the tiny coves shaded by umbrella pines.
 Because the water is so clear the snorkelling is excellent here, while there are some dive sites nearby and you’ll often see dolphins frolicking in the deeper waters.

-Among the tangled forest and rocky paths along the sea, you’ll find evidence of Sainte Marguerite’s history.
+Among the tangled forest and rocky paths along the sea, you’ll find evidence of Île Sainte-Marguerite’s history.
 The island has been inhabited since Roman times and long acted as a defence outpost for the coast.
 The splendid Fort Royal was built in 1624 to block sea access to Cannes, but its biggest claim to fame is as the state prison that held the real ‘Man in the Iron Mask’, whose identity has forever remained a secret (despite much movie-spinning speculation).
 Visit Fort Royal to take a tour of the cells where this unfortunate prisoner lived out his days, and wander through the rest of the fort, now the home of a marine archaeology museum.

 Île de Saint Honorat

-Among the sun-drenched vineyards and pine forests of Saint Honorat, practicing monks still go about their lives of worship as they have on this island since 410 AD— despite being rudely interrupted by Spanish invasions, Saracen attacks, and the ultimate injustice: being turfed out by a wealthy actress during the French Revolution.
+Among the sun-drenched vineyards and pine forests of Île Saint-Honorat, practicing monks still go about their lives of worship as they have on this island since 410 AD— despite being rudely interrupted by Spanish invasions, Saracen attacks, and the ultimate injustice: being turfed out by a wealthy actress during the French Revolution.
 However, these periods of exile never lasted very long, the monks soon returning to this oasis of peace to continue their quiet lives of contemplation and wine-growing.
-Visitors can visit the medieval abbey and take a wine tasting tour through the award-winning vineyards, or enjoy a beautiful lunch in the single restaurant with breathtaking views back over the Cote d’Azur from the terrace.
+Visitors to Île Saint-Honorat can visit the medieval abbey and take a wine tasting tour through the award-winning vineyards, or enjoy a beautiful lunch in the single restaurant with breathtaking views back over the Côte d’Azur from the terrace.
 Walk off the lunch with a stroll through the pine trees and past lovely rock beaches, enjoying the afternoon sea breeze as it rustles through the trees, the light patterns dancing across the loamy forest floor.

 Île d’Hyères (Hyères Islands)

 Laze about on one of Europe’s most glorious beaches at Notre Dame, dine in waterfront seafood restaurants by the harbour, or get your heart pumping with a ride over the hill to Fort Repentance and cool off with a swim at the secluded Notre Dame beach.
-Because most of Porquerolles is national park, development is extremely limited, meaning that the natural landscape teems with ancient oak and olive groves, fig plantations and fields of lavender and rosemary, and each rise is met with a stunning view of cobalt blue sea.
+Because most of Porquerolles island is national park, development is extremely limited, meaning that the natural landscape teems with ancient oak and olive groves, fig plantations and fields of lavender and rosemary, and each rise is met with a stunning view of cobalt blue sea.

 Île du Levant